michalprusaczyk98/Ekstraklasa-sezon-2021-2022/README.md

 PDF file shows how report looks like on the first sight without downloading it, but you cannot make any interactions.

-[UPDATE] Project contains a new feature - webscrapping and data preprocessing automaticaly, only you have to do is put an URL from team profile details in transfermarkt.com.
+[UPDATE] Project contains a new feature - webscrapping and data preprocessing automaticaly, only you have to do is put an URL from team profile details section in transfermarkt.com.